jubyaid123/productivity-webapp/team-project-proposal.md

     - We only require normal user accounts as there is no need for moderation.

 6. **User Stories**:
+    - User can sign up
     - User can log in and log out
     - User stays logged in if they close the app
     - User can view calander
-    - user can make a to-do list
+    - User can make a to-do list

 ## Submit